kelly-keating/gotchas/README.md

 ## Heroku

-Not a secure connection to pg so build fails, complains about `no pg_hba.conf entry ...
-SSL off`
+Complains about `no pg_hba.conf ...
+SSL off` aka not a secure connection to pg so build fails
 ```sh
 heroku config:add PGSSLMODE=no-verify
 ```